Ancient History Life Skills 11–12 Syllabus (2024) – information for school leaders

 • How are expert teachers identified and used to build the teaching knowledge and capacity of colleagues?

-• How have change management considerations been embedded into the Strategic Improvement Plan to support teachers and sustain and strengthen curriculum implementation?
+• How have change management considerations been embedded into the School Excellence Plan (SEP) to support teachers and sustain and strengthen curriculum implementation?

 • What structures are in place for tailored professional support for all staff to strengthen curriculum implementation?